WalletConnect/walletconnect-specs/docs/specs/clients/notify/client-sdk-api.md

   }>

   // mark notification as read
-  // if `all` is marked as true,
-  // the array of IDs is ignored and all notifications are marked as read public abstract markNotificationsAsRead(params: {
+  public abstract markNotificationsAsRead(params: {
     topic: string,
     notificationIds: string[],
-    all?: boolean
   }): Promise<NotifyNotificationRecord>

   // delete active subscription